 Barbara Voinar, IAYT certified yoga therapist, teaches with extraordinary depth and expertise, integrating her 40 years of study and practice in established hatha yoga traditions.
 Her spiritual practices of Vipassana and Tibetan Buddhism have been guided by Sharon Salzberg and Rinpoche Anam Thubten.
 Her love of chanting and meditation, first kindled while living in Swami Muktananda’s Siddha Yoga ashram, inspired her to collaborate with many gifted teachers bringing yoga and chanting together.
-At times she can be found leading the yoga practice in Krishna Das’s chanting retreats when not teaching at her longtime established 4th St. Yoga studio in Berkeley, CA which she founded in 1993.
+Her primary home for teaching is at 4th St. Yoga studio in Berkeley, CA which she founded in 1993.
 She teaches yoga as a path of healing in the substance abuse recovery community and works therapeutically with MS, and ALS, Stroke and Cancer yogis.
 She has taught in prisons, specialized in pre-natal yoga, and supported programs for vulnerable youth.

 is known for her provocative and original performance works.
 Her pieces have garnered seven Bay Area Critics’ Circle Awards, and she has received, among other prestigious honors, three National Endowment for the Arts fellowships.
 Her written pieces (ninawise.com/writings.html) have appeared in numerous magazines and anthologies.